Category Archives: Sandow

 Maybe it’s a babysitting crisis, not a classical music one

-Is there a really a crisis in classical music?
 “We’ve had gray-haired audiences for fifty years!” said a thirty-something musician who’s done a lot community outreach work and teaches a summer course on career skills at a music camp.
-We met … Continue reading
+We met at a reception after last night’s Dallas Symphony concert.

 7 Comments